pagkly/Zed/Investopedia3/How and When to Set up a Joint Venture (JV).md

 ### Cost Savings

-By using [economies of scale](https://www.investopedia.com/terms/e/economiesofscale.asp), both companies in the JV can leverage their production at a lower per-unit cost than they would separately.
+By using [[economies of scale]](https://www.investopedia.com/terms/e/economiesofscale.asp), both companies in the JV can leverage their production at a lower per-unit cost than they would separately.
 This is particularly appropriate with technology advances that are costly to implement.
 Other cost savings as a result of a JV can include sharing advertising or labor costs.

 ### Combined Expertise

 Two companies or parties forming a joint venture might each have unique backgrounds, skillsets, and expertise.
 When combined through a JV, each company can benefit from the other's expertise and talent within their company.

 Regardless of the legal structure used for the JV, the most important document will be the JV agreement that sets out all of the partners' rights and obligations.
 The objectives of the JV, the initial contributions of the partners, the day-to-day operations, and the right to the profits, and the responsibility for losses of the JV are all set out in this document.
-It is important to draft it with care, to avoid [litigation](https://www.investopedia.com/terms/l/litigation-risk.asp) down the road.
+It is important to draft it with care, to avoid [[litigation]](https://www.investopedia.com/terms/l/litigation-risk.asp) down the road.

 JVs aren’t recognized by the IRS, where the JV agreement will determine how taxes are paid.